herecomesfed/mars-rover/README.md

 ##### Public Methods

--\_readInstructions(instruction:string): Read and perform a single instruction -\_startSimulation(callbackAfterSingleCommand: void, callbackAfterRowOfCommands: void, callbackAfterLoop: void): Read and perform all instructions, then provide an output string
+-\_readInstructions(instruction:string): Read and perform a single instruction -\_startSimulation(callbackAfterSingleCommand: function, callbackAfterRowOfCommands: function, callbackAfterLoop: function): Read and perform all instructions, then provide an output string
 -\_Accepts three optional callback function for each stage of the simulation (after each command, after a string of commands, after simulation)

 ##### Getters